Skip to main content

 Try Today’s Featured Level I Practice Question

-When Should CFA Level I Candidates Study Corporate Issuers?
+When Should CFA Level I Candidates Study Corporate Finance?

-Corporate Issuers should be studied after Quantitative Methods to ensure you are comfortable with the CF and TVOM calculator functions, which will be important in one of the readings here.
+Corporate Finance should be studied after Quantitative Methods to ensure you are comfortable with the CF and TVM calculator functions, which will be important in one of the readings here.

-Aside from that, it would be sensible to study this before Equity and Fixed Income as it introduces the cost of capital and different types of funding available.
+Aside from that, it would be sensible to study this before Equities and Fixed Income as it introduces the cost of capital and different types of funding available.

-Below are overviews of each Level I Corporate Issuers readings and what you are expected to learn.
+Below are overviews of each Level I Corporate Finance readings and what you are expected to learn.

-This is a short reading which ensures you are comfortable with the different types of business structure (e.g. sole proprietorship, partnerships, and corporations), the differences between public and private companies, and the financial claims different lenders and owners have over the company’s net assets.
+This reading ensures you are comfortable with the different types of business structure (e.g. sole proprietorship, partnerships, and corporations) and the differences between public and private companies.

 This reading considers a company’s different stakeholders and why conflicts may arise between them.
 A definition of corporate governance develops into a discussion of how this can be used to manage stakeholder conflicts as well as the general benefits and risks of effective or poor corporate governance.